angulardart/site-angulardart/src/angular/guide/template-syntax.md

   <button on-click="onSave()">On Save</button>
 ```

-Element events may be the more common targets, but Angular looks first to see if the name matches an event property
+Element events might be the more common targets, but Angular looks first to see if the name matches an event property
 of a known directive, as it does in the following example:

 <?code-excerpt "lib/app_component.html (event-binding-3)"?>